SynapCell

 Adapted from Little and Brown 2014, Curr Biol.
 2024 Sep 22; 24(18)

-(B) A similar activity is observed in a non human primate model of PD, the MPTP model.
-In those animals an prominent and aberrant oscillation is as well observed in the cortical-basal ganglia loop.
+(B) Similar activity is observed in a non human primate model of PD, the MPTP model.
+In animals, a prominent and aberrant oscillation is also observed in the cortical-basal ganglia loop.

 Adapted from Connolly et al. J neural Eng.
 2015 Dec; 12(6):066012

-(C) (D) Using the unilateral 6-OHDA lesioned rat model of PD, we found a prominent beta band (betaPark, centered at 30Hz) in the motor cortex (D), which was absent in control Spraqgue-Dawley rats (C).
+(C) (D) Using the unilateral 6-OHDA lesioned rat model of PD, we found a prominent beta band (BetaPark, centered at 30Hz) in the motor cortex (D), which was absent from the EEG profile of control Sprague-Dawley rats (C).

-The translational aspect of the EEG biomarker is greatly reinforced and supported by its presence from human down to NHP and rodent models.
-The frequencies at which the abnormal oscillations is centered may vary slightly across species, but they are all correlated to movement and sensitive to the same pharmacology, as the next point shows.
+The translational relevance of the EEG biomarker is greatly reinforced and supported by its presence in humans, NHP, and rodent models.
+The frequencies at which the abnormal oscillations are centered may vary slightly across species, but they are all correlated with movement and sensitive to the same drugs, as shown below.

-Diving into the details of the BetaPark EEG biomarker, the time-frequency maps above represent the power of the classical frequency bands (1-140 Hz) as a function of time.
-Abnormal increased power can be seen centered around 30 Hz, and this increase is stable overtime, without pharmacological action.
+Diving into the details of the BetaPark EEG biomarker, the time-frequency maps above show the power of the classical frequency bands (1-140 Hz) as a function of time.
+Abnormally increased power is observed, centered around 30 Hz, and without pharmacological action, this increase is stable over time.

-After administration of L-DOPA, there is a decrease in power observed at this same frequency, lasting for about an hour.
-This effect is dose dependent, not only on regarding the amplitude of the effect (the higher the dose, the greater the reduction in beta power) but also regarding the duration of the effect.
-Indeed, as showed on the time-frequency maps, increasing the dose of L-DOPA will induce a longer duration of its effect.
+After administration of L-DOPA, the power observed at this frequency decreases.
+The effect lasts for about an hour and is dose dependent, not only in terms of the amplitude of the effect (the higher the dose, the greater the reduction in beta power), but also in terms of the duration of the effect.
+Indeed, as shown on the time-frequency maps, increasing the dose of L-DOPA induces a longer-lived effect.

 picto_brain_EEG-biomarker_6OHDA-GAMMA